Alverto-Ortega/Magic-Markup/README.md

 The popup files involve my system User Interface\
 The Manifest files handles permissions, etc.\
 The background file is my background script which handles the screenshot event.\
-The canvasDrawin file is my content script that interacts with the DOM.
+The canvasDrawing file is my content script that interacts with the DOM.

 Enjoy! 😎